Choir Rehearsal Schedule Planner

 - Total rehearsals:

-T = 6 × 2 = 12 sessions
+T = 6 × 2 = 12sessions - Total hours:

-H = 12 × 1.5 = 18 hours
+H = 12 × 1.5 = 18hours

 After generating the schedule, you would review each listed date.
 If one rehearsal falls on a holiday or clashes with venue availability, you can manually adjust your plan while keeping the totals in mind.
 For instance, you might add an extra rehearsal in week five if a week three rehearsal has to be cancelled.
+The calculator helps you see the overall shape even when real life forces local changes.

 Use Cases for Different Types of Choirs

-School choirs.
+- School choirs.
 Directors often need to align rehearsals with class schedules, exam periods, and term dates.
 Setting the number of weeks to match the term and using one or two rehearsals per week provides a quick overview of total contact hours with students.

-Church and liturgical choirs.
+- Church and liturgical choirs.
 These groups frequently rehearse weekly but intensify before major seasons such as Christmas or Easter.
 You can model an increased rehearsal frequency leading up to high-demand services to see how many extra hours you are adding.

-Community and civic choirs.
+- Community and civic choirs.
 Singers often juggle work and family commitments.
 Sharing a precise rehearsal plan early builds trust and helps with long-term attendance, especially when projects are time-limited.

-Project-based or festival choirs.
+- Project-based or festival choirs.
 When singers come together from multiple locations for a short, intense period, the total hour count is crucial.
 The planner allows you to verify whether a weekend workshop or short residency provides enough preparation time for performance goals.

 Comparison of Common Rehearsal Patterns